polyseam/platform-engineering/docs/cndi/README.md

 ## Overview & Use Cases

-**What is CNDI?** CNDI stands for **Cloud-Native Deployment Infrastructure** and is maintained by the Polyseam team alongside Open-Source contributors.
-It automates the creation of Kubernetes-based platforms on every modern environment.
+**What is CNDI?** CNDI stands for **Cloud-Native Deployment Interface** and is a cloud-native framework maintained by the Polyseam team alongside Open-Source contributors.
+It automates the creation of Kubernetes-based infrastructure platforms with unified support for every modern K8s environment.

 With CNDI you can automatically: